tjvantoll/trackflow/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment

+To run this project you need to create a local `.env` file with the following three values for the project to run successfully.

+* `NOTEHUB_PROJECT_UID`: The [ProjectUID](https://dev.blues.io/api-reference/glossary/#projectuid) of your Notehub project.
+* `NOTEHUB_CLIENT_ID`: The client ID you receive from [enabling programmatic API access to your Notehub project](https://dev.blues.io/api-reference/notehub-api/api-introduction/#authentication-with-oauth-bearer-tokens).
+* `NOTEHUB_CLIENT_SECRET`: The client secret you receive from enabling programmatic API access to your Notehub project.

 ## Learn More